 - 1 teaspoon ginger paste

 - ½ teaspoon turmeric

 - red chili powder (I use 1 tsp)

 - 6 whole black peppercorn

-Grate the hard-boiled eggs into the pan, add the water, and stir.
-At this point if you want the consistency a bit more soupy then add an extra ounce or so of water.
+- Grate the hard-boiled eggs into the pan, add the water, and stir.
+At this point if you want the consistency a bit more gravy-like then add an extra ounce or so of water.

 - Cook on medium-low heat for about 2-3 minutes (until heated through).

 - Top with cilantro (stems taste great in this dish).
 Traditionally served with bread and onion salad.